CenterForAssessment/NCME_2022_Demonstration/README.md

 The repo containing the package skeleton is located [here](https://github.com/dbetebenner/customizedPackageForR).

-### Using GitHub Pages to Collate and Disseminate Data Analysis
+### Using GitHub to collate and disseminate data analyses

 GitHub allows users to collate their analyses into a user-friendly, distribution-ready website.
 In this demonstration we show how to researchers can leverage [Github Pages](https://pages.github.com/) and